daniel-muthukrishna/astrodash/docs/usage.rst

 (Where $INSTALL_DIR is the directory where DASH has been installed.)

+If you want to quickly get started, try using an online spectrum from the open supernova catalog, by typeing something like 'osc-sn2002er-10' in the 'Select File' field, then click 'Re-fit'!

 .. image:: GUI_Screenshot.png

 Once the GUI is open you may follow these steps: